nf-core/nanoseq/docs/output.md

 *Output directories*:
 * `graphmap2/`
-  If the `--aligner graphmap` parameter is used, the sorted and indexed bam files will be output here.
+  If the `--aligner graphmap2` parameter is used, the sorted and indexed bam files will be output here.
 * `minimap2/`
   If the `--aligner minimap2` parameter is used, the sorted and indexed bam files will be output here.
 * `<ALIGNER>/samtools_stats/`